 1. Cervical Radiculopathy:

-Treatment for this pinched nerves is either by physiotherapy, bed rest, using non steroidal pain relievers, anti-inflammatory drugs, non-opioids.
+Treatment for these pinched nerves is either by physiotherapy, bed rest, using nonsteroidal pain relievers, anti-inflammatory drugs, or non-opioids.

 Chin tuck is a stretch elongation of the neck muscles.
-It makes the double chin like appearance on the face while doing this exercise, hence named as chin tuck.
+It makes a double chin-like appearance on the face while doing this exercise, hence named chin tuck.

 Extra stretch in this exercise allied as chin tuck with extension.